AndrianBdn/wg-cmd/README.md

 # Tested
-WG Commander should work well on any systemd-based Linux distribution with WireGuard, iptables, sysctl available.
+WG Commander should work well on any systemd-based Linux distribution with WireGuard, iptables, sysctl, procfs available.

 It was tested on:
 - Ubuntu 20.04
 - Ubuntu 22.04